bardak-dev/bark-gui/README.md

 ### Installation

+For Windows you can now use the 1-click installer released.
+This will download and install everything in a handy miniconda environment.
+For other OS or if you'd rather like to do this by yourself then:

 - `git clone https://github.com/C0untFloyd/bark-gui`
 - `pip install .`
 - `pip install gradio`

-- (optional for audio playback) `pip install soundfile`
+- `pip install soundfile`
-- (optional) install Torch with CUDA for much faster generation e.g. `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117 --force-reinstall`
+- (optional but necessary for fast generation) install Torch with CUDA `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117 --force-reinstall`

 ### Usage

+- Windows Either run the `windows_start.bat` from the Installer or use the `StartBark.bat`
-- Linux `python webui.py (optional arguments)`
+- Linux `python webui.py (and optional commandline arguments)`
-- Windows Use the `StartBark.bat`

 #### Commandline Arguments: